mcburton/writing/annotatedbib.markdown

 	- "we can't keep looking for individual fixes and then lament when another press loses its intellectual mission, lays off its literature editor, or curtails its monographs." need a global break...although Davidson is in this article recommending 10 little individual fixes...
 	-

 1. Daly, Liza.
-"Digital Monograph T echnical Landscape" jiscpub.
+"Digital Monograph Technical Landscape" jiscpub.
 2011. (http://jiscpub.blogs.edina.ac.uk/2011/12/02/final-post/)
 	- "The move towards digital publishing in an academic context has taken place largely at the level of distribution."
 	- "Self-publishing in academics To date, there are no significant examples of academic self-publishing outside of dubious “author mills.”
 There is evidence that some digital-first publishing houses have been soliciting theses and other publications from scholars [http://chronicle.com/forums/index.php?ChronicleUser=c80atumlqe5puc3 m15oft0e9m4&/topic,45997.0.html] or accepting computer-generated papers for publication under a supposedly peer-reviewed system [http://scholarlykitchen.sspnet.org/2009/06/10/nonsense-for-dollars/].
 That otherwise accomplished scholars sometimes “fall” for low- or no-quality publication houses suggests that there is unmet demand in providing digital outlets for academic publications that don't neatly fall into the journal article/monograph/textbook categories."
 	- "7.
 Community resources for individual scholars wishing to epublish: 				There are numerous blogs and support groups for fiction or general non-fiction authors who would like to pursue self- or digital-first publishing.
 There is no comparable resource for academic or scholarly publishers interested who may want to: